Sleep tight and don’t let the bed bugs bite… remember that saying?

-If you woke up recently with red rashes on your body or brownish markings on your blanket or pillowcases, chances are that you may have bed bugs.
+If you woke up recently with red rashes on your body, chances are that you may have bed bugs.
+Brownish markings on your blanket or pillowcases can be another sign.
 Today, bed bugs are a very serious problem.

 These pests have spread significantly over the last two decades or more.
 They have become so common that almost everyone has experienced them at some point in their lives.